 Your 4-Step Guide for Ear Eczema Treatment

-There are a variety of ways to treat ear eczema, depending on the type of eczema you have.
-Home remedies can help you lessen the frequency of your flare-ups, while getting a specific diagnosis from your primary healthcare provider can get you on prescription medications you may need.
-Because eczema isn’t curable, the goal with eczema treatment is to reduce itching, irritation, and infection.
+There are a variety of ways to manage ear eczema, depending on the type of eczema you have.
+Lifestyle adjustments can help.
+Your dermatologist or primary healthcare prover can diagnose the specific type of eczema you have and prescribe appropriate medications.
+Because eczema isn’t curable, the goal with ear eczema treatment is to reduce itching and irritation.

-Here are five steps to help you alleviate your ear eczema symptoms:
+Here are four steps to help you alleviate your ear eczema symptoms.

 - Rough fabrics like wool